As a student on this course, you should factor some additional costs into your budget, alongside your tuition fees and living expenses.

 You should be able to access most of the books you’ll need through our libraries, though you may wish to purchase your own copies.

 Due to our commitment to sustainability, we don’t print lecture notes but these are available digitally.
-You will be given £5 worth of printer credits a year.
-You are welcome to buy more credits if you need them.
-It costs 4p to print one black and white page.

 If you study abroad, you need to consider the travel and living costs associated with your country of choice.
 This may include visa costs and medical insurance.